shingo-ohki/webcamoid_wiki/Virtual-camera-support.md

 ## GNU/Linux ##

+As of Webcamoid 8.5.0 (next release) it can use [v4l2loopback](https://github.com/umlaeute/v4l2loopback) and [akvcam](https://github.com/webcamoid/akvcam) as virtual camera driver.

-Webcamoid create the virtual webcam through [v4l2loopback](https://github.com/umlaeute/v4l2loopback), if webcam programs list the webcams from _/dev/video*_ and they are are not very picky about resolutions or formats, it will work well.
+If webcam programs list the webcams from _/dev/video*_ and they are are not very picky about resolutions or formats, it will work well.
 If the programs detects the webcams by listing USB devices, the programs will be not able to detect the webcam, but it will be possible in a future.

-Following compatibility table is based on tests made using v4l2loopback:
+Following compatibility table is based on tests made with development version:

 :green_heart: Works
 :heart: Does not works